Meeting-Baas/meeting-mcp/README.md

   - Parameters: `botId` and an array of `segments` with timestamps, speakers, and descriptions
   - Returns: Markdown-formatted list of segments with direct links to each moment
   - Useful for creating a table of contents for a long meeting

-- `findKeyMoments`: Automatically identifies and shares links to important moments in a meeting
-  - Parameters: `botId`, optional `meetingTitle`, optional list of `topics` to look for, and optional `maxMoments`
-  - Returns: Markdown-formatted list of key moments with links, automatically detected based on transcript
-  - Uses AI-powered analysis to find significant moments without requiring manual timestamp selection

 ## Example Workflows